Keon Raymond: Personal life

+Raymond was the head coach and director of football operations for the Prince George Kodiaks of the Canadian Junior Football League (CJFL).
+He has also been the President of 7on7 Association of Canada and CEO of K25 Sports Inc.

 Raymond and his wife, Bianca, have four children, Keon Jr., Dashaun, Ramael, and Gabrielle.
 He is a devout Christian and attended Royal Oak Victory Church in Calgary, Alberta, where he resides.